lparcq/procmon-oprs/src/display/term/help_en.md

 ## Marking

+The cursor appears when hitting the up or down arrows.

 The space bar toggles the mark on:
 1. the matched lines if there is a search,
 2. the line under the cursor otherwise.